When pairing the right companion plants with your sweet and hot peppers, the benefits are well worth the work.

 Utilizing herbs, vegetables, and flowers that grow well with peppers can make a huge difference in your garden.
 With peppers, there are a plethora of options, as seen from the list above, which can help your patch thrive to perfection.

-It is also important that you keep the plants away from others that will drain the life out of them or, interchangeably, have negative effects on each other’s growth.
+It is important that you keep them away from crops that will drain the life out of them or, interchangeably, have negative effects on each other’s growth.

 Bad companion plants can damage the soil and attract unwanted visitors, while good ones can encourage growth, deter pests, and lessen labor.